Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 → Use for client work or in scope of work = commercial license required.

 **"I'm using it personally, not for work."**
-→ Personal use (individual, non-commercial) requires a commercial license.
-Free use is limited to non-commercial academic research at qualifying tax-exempt institutions.
+→ Personal use (individual, non-commercial) can use AGPL v3 if you can comply with AGPL copyleft requirements.
+If you deploy as a service, you must publish modifications unless you have a commercial license.

 ## Common Pressure Tactics (Handled)

 **"This should be open source / community-owned."**
-→ FoxML Core is source-available.
-Free for non-commercial academic research at qualifying tax-exempt institutions.
-All other use requires a paid commercial license.
-This keeps the project sustainable and enables continued development.
+→ FoxML Core is dual-licensed: AGPL v3 + Commercial.
+AGPL v3 is available for open research, experimentation, and projects that can comply with AGPL copyleft.
+Commercial licenses are required for proprietary deployments, production systems, or any use where AGPL compliance is not possible.

 **"We can't pay until you prove traction."**
 → Organizations can use a 30-day $0 evaluation (strict limits).
 Continued evaluation requires a paid Pilot ($35k).